-Stacey Carter has a BA in Medical Ethics, is a PATH International Certified Instructor and a Equine Specialist in Mental Health and Learning, and RYT-200 with Yoga Alliance
+Stacey Carter has a BA in Medical Ethics from Davidson College, is a PATH International Certified Instructor and a Equine Specialist in Mental Health and Learning, and RYT-200 with Yoga Alliance

 Trained through the Professional Association of Therapeutic Horsemanship, Stacey strives to make all interactions with horses therapeutic for both horses and humans.
 A Registered Yoga Teacher through the Yoga Alliance, she integrates practices of mindfulness, grounding, breathing, and releasing restrictions in the self and the horse to achieve a partnership of harmonious union.

 Her many influences include Mark Russell's Natural Dressage, Barbara Rector's Adventures in Awareness, Mary Debono's Debono Moves, Jim Masterson's Masterson Method, as well as a great number of teachers of mindfulness, myofascial release, equine bodywork, natural horsemanship, dressage, and equine facilitated therapy.